DavidMendozaMartinez/AndroidDevChallenge-Jetpack-Compose-Week-3-Americas/README.md

 # Template repository

-⛔️ DEPRECATED.
 This repo is no longer being maintained.

 Template repository for the Jetpack Compose [#AndroidDevChallenge](https://developer.android.com/dev-challenge).
 March 2021.